cerebral/overmind/packages/overmind-website/guides/beginner/03_definingstate.md

 ### Strings

 Strings are of course used to represent text values.
 Names, descriptions and what not.
 But strings are also used for ids, types, etc. Strings can be used as values to reference other values.
 This is an important part in structuring state.
-For example in our **objects** example above we chose to use an array to represent the tabs, using an index to point to the current tab, but we could also do:
+For example in our **objects** example above we chose to use an array to represent the modes, using an index to point to the current mode, but we could also do:

 ```marksy
 h(Example, { name: "guide/definingstate/strings" })
 ```

-Now we are referencing the current tab with a string.
+Now we are referencing the current mode with a string.
 In this scenario you would probably stick with the array, but it is important to highlight that objects allows you to reference things by string, while arrays reference by number.

 ### Numbers

 Numbers of course represents things like counts, age, etc. But just like strings, they can also represent a reference to something in a list.
-Like we saw in our **objects** example, to define what the current tab of our application is, we can use a number.
+Like we saw in our **objects** example, to define what the current mode of our application is, we can use a number.
 You could say that referencing things by number works very well when the value behind the number does not change.
-Our tabs will most likely not change and that is why an array and referencing the current tab by number, is perfectly fine.
+Our modes will most likely not change and that is why an array and referencing the current mode by number, is perfectly fine.

 ### Booleans